-Color Conversion: Colors should be defined as either spot or CMYK (4-Color Process).
-All spot colors will be matched to the Pantone® COATED color guide.
+Color Conversion: Colors should be defined as CMYK (4-Color Process).
+All spot colors will be converted to CMYK.
 Converting spot or RGB colors to CMYK will change the appearance of the color, sometimes dramatically.

 Special Inks – Offset Lithography: 4-Color Process conversions for spot colors are used.
 Ink is matched to COATED Pantone® colors but ink color is not guaranteed to be an exact match.
 When color matching is critical, always order a production proof.